jpaw/persistence-java/README.md

 ## Prerequisites

-You need the bonaparte DSL of version 4.5.0 (4.4.23 is fine if you do not need JSON type filed (Array, Element, Json) or serialized storage of BonaPortables).
+You need the bonaparte DSL and bonaparte-java of version 4.4.23 or newer.
-You need bonaparte-java of version 4.4.23.
+The upcoming 4.5.x releases will provide additional support for JPA 2.1 (Index creation and increased use of AttributeConverters).

 ## News / Changes